 8. Put gadgets in a drawer

-A study by Kleiner Perkins Caufield and Byers found the average user checks their phone nearer to 150 times per day.
-Having your phone within your line of sight increases your urging to unlock the phone and check arriving notifications or simply scroll through the photos on Instagram.
+A study by Kleiner Perkins Caufield and Byers found the average user checks their phone as often as 150 times per day.
+Having your phone within your line of sight increases the urge to unlock the phone and check arriving notifications or simply scroll through the photos on Instagram.
 Removing mobile devices and other gadgets eliminates the source of constant distraction and allows you to concentrate on work.

 9. Prepare your next day in the evening

-Don’t go to sleep until you prepare everything you need for the next day.
+Don’t go to sleep until you've prepared everything you need for the next day.
 Make a plan of to-do tasks that need to be accomplished tomorrow, prepare a lunch and pack it into a container, pack up your yoga clothes, etc. This will take you 15-20 minutes and save you a good deal of time in the morning.

 10. Do small workouts every day

-Physical exercises not only improve your health and increases the level of “happy hormones”, but also supercharges your productivity.
-Do the exercises you enjoy be it jogging or playing basketball.
+Physical exercises not only improve your health and increase the level of “happy hormones”, but also supercharge your productivity.
+Do the exercises you enjoy, be it jogging or playing basketball.
 In fact, you don’t even need to visit a gym or a play field, just do a 10-minute workout right in your bedroom.
 Exercises will give you the energy boost and improve your job performance.

 11. Take one step at a time